0xchase/reaper-console/README.md

 Reaper console plugin to control reaper via a cli and to interface with my AI projects.

+### New Theme
+ - Super clean - inspired by logic but better.
+Maybe screenshot some logic graphics.

+### New console plugin
+ - Can it all be done in lua???
+ - Dock to the side

 ### Navigation commands
  - tn <preset> (new track)
  - td (delete track)